syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

-This section explains in detail about the various server-side events available in the **ASP Grid control** and the arguments that are obtained on the server side.
+This section explains in detail about the various server-side events available in the **ASP Grid control** and the arguments that are obtained server-side.

 The **sender** parameter of all the server-side events returns the grid model details.
 The **Syncfusion.JavaScript.Web.GridEventArgs** arguments provide information specific to this event.